Levu Air Cargo

-Levu Transporte Aéreo e Logística, known as Levu Air Cargo, is a Brazilian cargo airline headquartered in Campinas, São Paulo.
+Levu Transporte Aéreo e Logística, known as Levu Air Cargo, was a Brazilian cargo airline headquartered in Campinas, São Paulo.
 The company established a strategic partnership with DHL Supply Chain in 2024 to support domestic air freight operations in Brazil.
-Although operations were temporarily suspended in March 2025, Levu is currently preparing to resume its activities.
+Operations were temporarily suspended in March 2025.

 History

 Establishment (2022-2024)

 Levu Air Cargo was founded in May 2022 to meet Brazil's growing air cargo transportation demand.
 Initially, the airline announced its intention to be headquartered in Recife, Pernambuco, using Recife/Guararapes–Gilberto Freyre International Airport as its main base of operations, with a fleet of four Airbus A321-200PCF and Airbus A330-300P2F aircraft.
 The initial investment to found the new airline was R$55 million reais (US$10.9 million).

 In mid-2022, the airline began its process to obtain its Air Operator Certificate (AOC) by the National Civil Aviation Agency of Brazil (ANAC).

 On April 2, 2024, Levu Air Cargo launched its official website, presenting images of aircraft with its painting scheme and the map of planned routes and destinations, including Belém, Campinas/Viracopos, Manaus, Recife and São Paulo/Guarulhos, in the domestic market, in addition to Bogotá, Colombia, Miami, United States and Paris/Châlons Vatry, France, as international destinations.